 Free Range Pork

-Certified free range pork from the Northern Grampians, Victoria.
+Certified free range pork from the Darling Downs, Queensland.
 These pigs are of the breed “Large White Cross Landrace” and are compassionately raised under strict APIQ guidelines.
 This is high welfare farming at its best.

 Cannings ensures that its Pork is always certified free range.
 Due to the nature of raising pigs, intensive or factory farming is much more prevalent and widespread – welfare protections exist to ensure the production of pork is done humanely by those who subscribe.

 The farms are maintained to meet the pigs’ specific needs.
 Their environment is complete with features that allow the pigs to express their natural behaviours; – they can wallow and forage to their hearts content.
 For protection from the elements at night they have access to insulated huts, replete with deep straw bedding.